serenealraziqi/java-database-capstone/user_stories.md

-# User Stories

-## Admin User Stories

-**Title:**
-_As an Admin, I want to create, edit, and deactivate user accounts, so that I can manage system access securely._
-**Acceptance Criteria:**
-1. Admin can add new users with appropriate roles.
-2. Admin can modify user details, including roles and status.
-3. Admin can deactivate users to restrict system access.
-**Priority:** High
-**Story Points:** 5
-**Notes:**
-- Ensure that user actions are logged for audit purposes.

-**Title:**
-_As an Admin, I want to assign roles to users (Doctor, Patient), so that permissions and access are properly managed._
-**Acceptance Criteria:**
-1. Admin can assign one or multiple roles during user creation.
-2. Role changes can be modified later by Admin.
-3. System enforces role-based access control based on assigned roles.
-**Priority:** High
-**Story Points:** 3
-**Notes:**
-- Ensure role changes trigger permission refresh across modules.

-## Doctor User Stories

-**Title:**
-_As a Doctor, I want to view my upcoming appointments, so that I can prepare for patient consultations._
-**Acceptance Criteria:**
-1. Doctor sees list of upcoming appointments sorted by date and time.
-2. Appointment details include patient info and reason for visit.
-3. Doctor can filter or search appointments by date.
-**Priority:** High
-**Story Points:** 5
-**Notes:**
-- Notifications for new or changed appointments may be included later.

-**Title:**
-_As a Doctor, I want to manage my availability calendar, so that patients can book only during my free times._
-**Acceptance Criteria:**
-1. Doctor can mark time slots as available or unavailable.
-2. Calendar changes immediately affect booking availability.
-3. Doctor can view booked vs free slots.
-**Priority:** Medium
-**Story Points:** 8
-**Notes:**
-- Integrate with patient booking system for real-time updates.

-## Patient User Stories

-**Title:**
-_As a Patient, I want to register and create a personal profile, so that I can access healthcare services._
-**Acceptance Criteria:**
-1. Patient can register with valid email and password.
-2. Profile includes personal and health information.
-3. Patient receives confirmation email after registration.
-**Priority:** High
-**Story Points:** 3
-**Notes:**
-- Consider email verification for security.

-**Title:**
-_As a Patient, I want to search for and find doctors by specialty or name, so that I can select an appropriate healthcare provider._
-**Acceptance Criteria:**
-1. Patient can enter search terms for specialty or doctor name.
-2. Matching doctors are displayed with profiles and availability.
-3. Search results are paginated or filtered by relevance.
-**Priority:** High
-**Story Points:** 5
-**Notes:**
-- Include filters for location, ratings, or availability if possible.

-**Title:**
-_As a Patient, I want to book, reschedule, and cancel appointments, so that I can manage my healthcare schedule conveniently._
-**Acceptance Criteria:**
-1. Patient can view doctor availability calendar for booking.
-2. Patient can reschedule or cancel existing appointments easily.
-3. Appointment status updates are reflected immediately.
-**Priority:** High
-**Story Points:** 8
-**Notes:**
-- Send notifications for appointment confirmations or changes.
+# Smart Clinic Management System – User Stories

+This document contains the user stories for the Smart Clinic Management System, categorized by user roles: Admin, Doctor, and Patient.
+These stories follow the standard agile format and will guide the development of system functionality.

+---

+## 👩‍💼 Admin User Stories

+1. **As an Admin, I want to create and manage doctor accounts so that I can control access to the system.**

+2. **As an Admin, I want to view a list of all registered patients and doctors so that I can monitor clinic operations.**

+3. **As an Admin, I want to assign roles (Doctor, Patient) to new users so that the system enforces access control.**

+4. **As an Admin, I want to deactivate or delete user accounts so that I can maintain system security.**

+5. **As an Admin, I want to access reports on appointment statistics so that I can analyze clinic performance.**

+---

+## 👨‍⚕️ Doctor User Stories

+1. **As a Doctor, I want to log in securely so that I can access my dashboard.**

+2. **As a Doctor, I want to set my availability so that patients can book appointments during those times.**

+3. **As a Doctor, I want to view my upcoming appointments so that I can prepare in advance.**

+4. **As a Doctor, I want to access a patient's medical history so that I can provide informed treatment.**

+5. **As a Doctor, I want to add or update prescriptions for a patient so that their treatment records are up to date.**

+---

+## 👩 Patient User Stories

+1. **As a Patient, I want to register and log in securely so that I can manage my appointments.**

+2. **As a Patient, I want to search for available doctors and book appointments based on availability.**

+3. **As a Patient, I want to view, reschedule, or cancel my appointments so that I have flexibility.**

+4. **As a Patient, I want to view my medical history and prescriptions so that I can track my treatment.**

+5. **As a Patient, I want to receive confirmation emails or notifications after booking or canceling appointments.**

+---

+## ✅ Notes

+- Each story is written in agile format: **As a [role], I want to [action], so that [benefit]**
+- These stories will be converted into GitHub Issues for tracking progress.